MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-fra-cash-registers.md

     1. Go to the **Settings page**.
     1. Click the **View details** button in the **NF 525 certification** field group under the **France** section**.
     1. In the **NF 525 certification** dialog, review the software name and version, as well as the certification category and the NF 525 certificate number.
-    1. Go to the **Current transaction** page, add several items and pay exact amount.
+    1. Go to the **Current transaction** page, add several items, and pay the exact amount.
     1. Return to **Home** and click **Show journal**
     1. On the **Transaction journal** page, select the previous sales transaction and return one item from it.
 Pay exact amount.
     1. Close the shift.
-    1. [Validate the transactions](#how-to-validate-a-sales-transaction) and note the sequential number of the last signed transaction (i.e. the return transaction) and its digital signature to use them for further validation of following scenarios.
+    1. [Validate the transactions](#how-to-validate-a-sales-transaction) and note the sequential number of the last signed transaction (i.e., the return transaction) and its digital signature to use them for further validation of following scenarios.
     1. [Validate the shift](#how-to-validate-a-shift) and note the sequential number of the signed shift, its digital signature, its cumulative perpetual grand total, and the cumulative perpetual grand total of absolute values of sales and returns to use them for further validation of following scenarios.

 ### 2. Basic sale